-At best, they can convert 1–2% of ALA to EPA.
+At best, they can convert 1 to 2% of ALA to EPA.
 However, when it comes to ALA-DHA conversion, the possibility is slim to none.

 In comparison, fish oil is a direct source of DHA and EPA.
 Therefore, it is convenient to add it to your dog’s diet compared to flaxseed oil.

-Fish oil for dogs is popular among dog owners when choosing health supplements for their pets because of its numerous health benefits.
+Fish oil for dogs is popular among dog owners when choosing health supplements for their dogs because of its numerous health benefits.

-Research shows that arthritic canines have better mobility after their diet is supplemented with omega-3s.
+Research shows that arthritic canines have better mobility when their diet is supplemented with omega-3s.